Jeff-Rowell/Software-Projects/README.md

 # Software-Projects
-This repository contains some of my software projects for presentation to Charter Comminications for the Cyber Security Engineer position as demonstration of scripting experience.
-The bulk of work here is software that I took upon myself to write on top of coursework.
-I have a large passion for software and love to write code.
-None of the projects are in PHP, but I am familiar with PHP coding standards.
+I have a large passion for software and I love to write code.
+I am very familiar with PHP, Python, C, C++, and C# coding standards.
+I have solid programming experience and can write scripts with confidence.
 Below are details on what is contained in each directory and what the software accompishes.

+## 1. Python and PHP Capture the Flag Scripts
+In the `/WarGames` folder I have a number of Python and PHP scripts that accomplish various tasks ranging from RCE on a remote web server, performing SQL injections, decrypting SQL queries encoded with the depractated ECB cipher algorithm, and much more.
+These are scripts written for a wargame/capture the flag challenge hosted by overthewire.org.
+I documented my work through this wargame which can be seen [here](https://r00tblogger.wordpress.com/2019/01/29/overthewire-natas-wargame/).
+The following briefly outlines what some of the scripts do, but there are more detailed explanations in the hyperlink above and in the comments in the scripts.
+  * `WarGames/logger.php` is a script that creates a PHP class that runs a system call on the remote web server to view the contents of a password file upon deconstruction of an instance of the class.
+The target web server uses a base64 serialization of this object as a cookie, which allowed me to intercept the HTTP GET request and inject my own serialized object.
+  * `WarGames/brute.py` is a script that brute forces a password using SQL's `LIKE BINARY` to guess one character at a time.
+  * `WarGames/brute2.py` is another script that brute forces a password, this time by using grep to find each subsequent character.
+  * `WarGames/brute3.py` is similar to `WarGames/brute.py` in that it brute forces a password, but uses a time-based SQL injection to determine if a letter is contained in the password or not.
+  * `WarGames/hash.php` is a PHP script that brute forces the human readable text that generated a given unsalted MD5 hash.
+  * `WarGames/url-dec.py` is a script that deciphers an SQL query given as a value to a URL parameter.
+The problem is that the URL was "encrypted" with an ECB algorithm, so it was easy to find the encryption key.

-## 1. C# ASP.NET Software Application
+## 2. C# ASP.NET Software Application
 I have worked on and written real applications (not just scripts), and this software is one example.
 This is an application that
 I worked on for a Software Development Methods and Tools class at MSU in a team with 8 other students.
 For this application I wrote interfaces, mocks and unit tests shown in the following classes over the course of several 2-week sprints: